talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 TODO: have a text file in the instance folder with the current solution round num - initialise to 0 for initial solution.
-    this helps ModifiedIP  to decide which input data Xml file to select, and Main.java to decide which input data xml file to select (if we not overwriting the initial file)
+    this helps ModifiedIP  to decide which input data Xml file to select, and Main.java to decide which input data xml file to select (if we not overwriting the initial file).
+Alternative use modVerNum from getModifiedStudentsFilePath() and subtract 1 to get solNum

 TODO: look at variables in the Solver config files
 TODO: WHAT IS AVERAGE DISBALANCE IN THE SOLUTION INFO FILE???